Designorate

 What is the Failure Mode and Effects Analysis (FMEA)?

-The Failure Mode and Effects Analysis provides a proactive method that allows us to evaluate both the design and the process to learn more about when, where, and how the failure may occur.
-Also, it shows us the failure impact on different parts of the process by prioritizing the risks using three main values; the severity of the risk, its occurrence, and the ability to detect it.
-Then, the team can apply problem-solving tools such as the SCAMPER technique, TRIZ or 8D Problem Solving Approach.
+he Failure Mode and Effects Analysis provides a proactive method that allows us to evaluate both the design and the process to learn more about when, where, and how the failure may occur.
+Also, it shows us the impact of failure on different parts of the process by prioritizing the risks using three main values: the Severity of the risk, its Occurrence, and the ability to detect it.
+Then, the team can apply problem-solving tools such as the SCAMPER technique, TRIZ or 8D Problem-Solving Approach.

 The Failure Mode and Effects Analysis were first introduced by the U.S. Department of Deference in 1949, and it is now widely used in quality control.
 It is built on other tools, such as Risk Analysis and the Cause-Effect diagram.
 It can be used in both the product development process and the business design process.